SeekTom/Contact-Centre-python-skeleton/README.md

 Inbound PSTN to Twilio Client Contact Centre Powered by Taskrouter

-WIP: This is a training version, certain sections have been left for trainees to add code/functionality
+This is training code and is not intended for production usage.

 Languages: Python, js